-The waters of Sabah are reportedly considered to be one of the best when it comes to fishing seafood.
+The waters of Sabah are one of the best when it comes to fishing seafood.
 Over the years, boats from neighbouring countries have illegally ventured into Sabah’s waters to fish.

 To keep illegal fishing boats at bay, the authorities had initially painted registration numbers on local fishing boats.
 Soon, it was noticed that some foreign boats bore fake registration numbers.
 To fit in with the local fishing folk, some illegal boats even had the Malaysian flag painted on them.

 The entry of illegal foreign fishermen posed a threat of overfishing the waters.
 Besides this, they gave competition to the local fishermen, affecting their business.

 Failure of the previous verification system led the department to adopt QR Codes.
 QR Codes are today used for anti-counterfeiting for many use cases.

 QR Codes on Fishing Boats

 The Fisheries Department of Sabah will add QR Codes to 51 fishing boats.
 These QR Codes will link to a registration number and other necessary documents.
 The authorities will carry a QR Code scanner to verify the encoded documents.